jzerez/swarms/writeups/mainpage/main.md

 ### Robot Movement
 Because we want the robots to spatially form interesting shapes, they have to move in a specific way.
 To start, we must pick a robot that is supposed to move.
 We first randomly select a robot from the list of edge robots that is also not near a high concentration of chemical `B` (typical threshold value of `B` is 0.06)

-To move the robot, we randomly select a adjacent empty grid space that is also adjacent to another robot in the 3x3 grid.
+To move the robot, we randomly select an adjacent empty grid space that is also adjacent to another robot in the 3x3 grid.
 This space also cannot be the space the robot just came from.
 We calculate this using the following kernel and convolving it against the neighbors of the current robot, where we use 1's to represent neighboring robots, and 0's to represent empty grid spaces.

  ![Valid Move](valid_move.png)